 Our Family Law Firm Protects Your Property Interests in a Divorce

 A hybrid category of property is called "mixed," and is property that is part community and part separate.
 Lastly, property is often held with third parties, such as business partners or family members.
-The division of all of these types of assets and debts may be a source of tension and emotional friction, and handled incorrectly, could make the process lengthier, costlier, and more difficult.
+The division of all of these types of assets and debts may be a source of tension and emotional friction.
+In fact, such roadblocks as improper disclosures of information and failure to trace the sources of acquired property can make the divorce process lengthier, costlier, and more difficult.

 Why You Need Experienced Pasadena Divorce Attorneys

 At Gille Law Group, our divorce lawyers have proven expertise in complex property division.
-We use meticulous methods for retrieving and cataloging documents, conducting all necessary discovery, issuing subpoenas, and interviewing witnesses to solve your disputed property claims.
+We meticulously retrieve and catalogue documents, conduct discovery, issue necessary subpoenas, and confer with forensic accountants, witnesses and appraisers, all to resolve your disputed property claims.

 - Business holdings

 - Real estate

 - Stock portfolios and options

 - Investment earnings

 We will guide you and your accountants or agents through every step of the property-division process to ensure that you are able to reach an agreeable and efficient resolution or have the strongest case for trial.